mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 docker run -it --rm -v "$PWD":/app/data --platform linux/x86_64 mrsuh/sqlite-index bash
 ```

-You can run the script like this:
+You can use the script like this:
 ```bash
 sh bin/dump-index.sh database.sqlite "SELECT * FROM table INDEXED BY index WHERE column=1" dump.txt
 ```